alexandraglam/Resources-For-New-Developers/README.md

 * [Adobe Creative Cloud](http://www.adobe.com/creativecloud.html): Gives you access to all their software.
 Is you're a student, you can get the CC for $20 for the first year.

 ## Inspiration
 > Stuck in a creative rut?
-Take a look at these awesome sites for some inspiration!
+Take a look at these awesome sites for inspiration!

 * [One Page Love](https://onepagelove.com/): Awesome for one page / lading page inspiration.
 * [Dribbble](https://dribbble.com/): Designer showcase and one of the best sources for inspiration.